 Dion Mays redefined the Stopper position with physicality, grit and superior timing

 Top performers in the first season made the All-SlamBall team.
 Sean Jackson and Stan Fletcher were explosive.
-David Jackson, a Va Tech basketball player, was an unreal player in leading the Diablos to the championship game and Dion Mays was the League MVP.
+David Jackson, a Va Tech basketball player, was unreal in leading the Diablos to the championship game and Dion Mays was the League MVP.

 The Rumble captured the first SlamBall championship and Coach Carter (Yes, THE Coach Carter) hoisted the trophy.